Looking For A Speaker? – Call Thom Singer Today (512) 970-0398

 NO, NO, NO.

 I joined my comic friend at a comedy club in New York City (yes, my first time doing stand up was in Greenwich Village).
 I signed up on the list and waited my turn.
 Many of the people at the open mic were professional comedians, but some were just starting out.
 When my turn came I lived through it.
+I was not super funny, but I got some laughs.

 The experience was powerful.
 While my goal is not to become a hall of fame comedian, I realized that I had a lot to learn from comics.
+Comedians who find real success are among the hardest working people I have ever met.
+Established motivational speakers seem to feel they are on top of their game, while comics are always working to improve.

 It turns out that stand up comedy is the hardest use of the spoken word.
 I have given many talks as a corporate speaker, been in a short film as an actor, took improv classes, and I host a popular podcast.
 But stand up is not the same.
 It is hard.
 There is no room for failure.
 People laugh in a comedy club or they do not.